iltuoconsulenteit/DocCropper/README.md

 Images are processed and displayed as thumbnails with **Rotate**, **Edit**, and **Delete** buttons.
 Preview and layout configuration options are also provided before export.

 Logos and branding can be customized via `static/logos/`, `static/slide/`, `settings.json`, and `brand_html`.
 A dedicated area in the header can show a client logo (`client_logo`), a rotating slogan banner and an optional sponsor logo (`sponsor_logo`).
 Logo height and spacing can be tuned with `brand_height` and `brand_gap`.
 The `sponsor_scale` and `sponsor_bottom` settings control the video banner size and position.
+Client and sponsor logos can link to external sites through `client_url` and `sponsor_url`, and a `sponsor_banner` image or `sponsor_frame` URL may appear on the home screen.
+When a `sponsor_frame` is configured it renders as a thumbnail-like preview that shifts to the end of the gallery as files are added and is skipped during export.
+Frame dimensions and preview size can be customized with `sponsor_frame_width`, `sponsor_frame_height`, `sponsor_thumb_width`, and `sponsor_thumb_height`.
+By default this frame shows the latest post from <a href="https://www.facebook.com/iltuoconsulenteit">iltuoconsulenteit</a>, so sponsored licenses must stay online to load it.
 The header also shows a language-specific slogan image stored in `static/slide/` following the naming pattern `DocCropper_slogan_[plugin]_[lang].png` (e.g. `static/slide/DocCropper_slogan_main_en.png`), and the footer displays the current Git commit hash.
 Licensed users can also convert images to grayscale or black & white using buttons below each thumbnail, and a global color mode option applies to all images before PDF export.
+The images used for the rotating banner are defined in the `banner_images` setting.
+Each entry may include the `{{lang}}` placeholder to load the appropriate language version.
+Multiple images cycle automatically every `banner_interval` milliseconds.
 Blank pages can be skipped during PDF import.
 Enable **Skip blank pages** in the layout controls and adjust the `blank_threshold` percentage (95% by default).
 Pages over this threshold are discarded in the Pro edition.